KolyaKorruptis/KarlMarks/README.md

-This repo contains a custom browser startpage with a simple bookmark system.
+A custom browser startpage with a simple bookmark system.
 It is intended to be used as a replacement for the new-tab-page provided by the browser.

  ## Features
   - bright and dark mode based on system setting
   - bookmarks are stored in localstorage
-  - bookmarks can be downloaded and uploaded for sharing between browsers and systems
+  - bookmarks can be downloaded and uploaded for sharing between browsers, systems and users
-  - bookmark icons are retrieved from google
+  - icons are automatically retrieved from google
+  - or choose an icon URL or a local image file
   - mobile and desktop supported
-  - all in one file for optimized caching
+  - single file for optimized caching
+  - no dependencies
+  - runs from the local file system
 ## Live URL
 https://kolya.schwarzsilber.de/startpage

 ## Usage
 If you use the live url you will get automatic updates as development continues.
-Or you can download the file in the repository and place it anywhere (including on the local system).
-You can still update it manually, simply by replacing the file.
+Or you can download the file index.html and place it anywhere (including your local system).
+You can still update it manually by replacing the file.

-You will probably want to use an extension to set this as your new-tab-page:
+You may want to use a browser extension to set this file as your new-tab-page:

   - Firefox: [New Tab Override](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/)
   - Chrome: [blank](https://chrome.google.com/webstore/detail/blank/blomfhkjjolopkkglifoclbjmbbambpg)